igordejanovic/rustemo/docs/src/grammar_language.md

     separation.
 ```

-## Handling whitespaces and comments in your language
+## Handling whitespaces and comments (a.k.a Layout) in your language

 The default string lexer skips whitespaces.
 You can take control over this
 process by defining a special grammar rule `Layout`.
 If this rule is found in